BatchClayderman/Cryptography-Schemes/README.md

 		return self.__group.init(ZR, 0)
 ```

 However, due to similar issues, this method is revised as follows.
+The $d$ here corresponds to that in the coefficient computation.
+Similarly, the coefficient of the highest-order term, $1$, never involves any computation throughout the script.

 ```
 def __computePolynomial(self:object, x:Element|int|float, coefficients:tuple|list) -> Element|int|float|None: